Koed00/django-q/docs/cluster.rst

 =======
 .. py:currentmodule:: django_q

-Django Q uses Python's multiprocessing module to manage a pool of workers that will handle your tasks.
+Django Q2 uses Python's multiprocessing module to manage a pool of workers that will handle your tasks.
 Start your cluster using Django's ``manage.py`` command::

     $ python manage.py qcluster